 Here are traditional recipes from all over Africa with a healthy twist to the way they are prepared and served.
-I mean a cutting down in the amount of oil, no peeling of root foods like yam and cassava, reducing the salt or salty spices, increasing the vegetable, reducing the cooking time and temperature, making a habit of eating fruits and lots more.
+I mean a cutting down in the amount of oil, no peeling of root foods like potato, yam and cassava, reducing the salt or salty spices, increasing the vegetable, reducing the cooking time and temperature, making a habit of eating fruits and lots more.

 Too much oil in meals is bad and dangerous!
 But how much is too much?
 And how much is just right?
 We will be finding out in the recipes.

 If you really want to know what fresh delicious tasty fruit is like, visit Africa.
 The fruits are juicy and rich in colour.
 And the African fruit taste is simply divine.
 African meals do not traditionally include fruits.
 That will be changed on this site.
 I will be introducing some smoothies and some fruit salads.

 The colour says it all with vegetables.
 Healthy vegetables always have a bright colour around them and an excellent taste.
 Vegetables are best eaten fresh, they are never to be over cooked.
 If there’s a brownish colour around cooked green vegetables or an off colour on any vegetable, that veg is dead!
 This means most of the nutrients in the vegetable has been destroyed.
 Never steam vegetables.
 And vegetables are best cooked without water.

 Meat is a very very important part of an African meals.
 Meats such as beef, goat meat, pork, lamb, squirrels, snails, turkey, chicken, duck, goose, and guinea fowl are all consumed in African meals And their gravy used in making meals, soups and stews.

 Lean meat is the best, like chicken.
 Eat your chicken or poultry without the skin.
 Meats loaded with fat are to be avoided or de-fatted.
 Meats are high in calories and should be eaten in moderation.
 Do not fry your meat!